IN CONVERSATION WITH JUDELINE

 All the time.
 My dreams are almost another world that I visit.
 Sometimes they are even more real than reality.
 I write down images and phrases when I wake up, and they find their way into my lyrics or visuals.

 Growing up by the ocean gave me a sense of vastness, of being small next to something infinite.
-And yes, the moon is everything for me, its cycles, its pull on the water, the way it transforms the night.
+And yes, the moon is everything to me, its cycles, its pull on the water, the way it transforms the night.
 It’s a mirror of human emotions, and I feel deeply connected to that rhythm.

 It was completely instinctive.
 I grew up surrounded by folk melodies, but I was also obsessed with contemporary sounds.
-It was natural for me to merge them, because they’re both a part of who I am.
+It was natural for me to merge them because they’re both a part of who I am.
 The more I learned, the freer I felt to mix everything.

 full look ONRUSH